 Doña Yolanda is an economic engine for twelve women artisans, a role model as a mother raising two children together with her husband, and an advocate for women’s health and family planning in her community.

 Yolanda accomplished all of this despite significant barriers.
-She grew up in a household all too often characterized by rural poverty: a lack of electricity, formal education or financial opportunity.
+She grew up in a household with a lack of electricity, formal education or financial opportunity – a state of scarcity all too often associated with rural poverty.

 Early in her childhood, Yolanda learned to weave from her mother, a common trade among indigenous Guatemalan women.
 She had a trade and was driven, and only needed an opportunity.

-That opportunity came when she became a client of Friendship Bridge in Guatemala, a GP partner since 2013.
+That opportunity arrived when she became a client of Friendship Bridge in Guatemala, a GP partner since 2013.

 Today, Friendship Bridge helps 20,000 clients build resilience and pursue opportunities.
 They serve women, mostly in rural areas where poverty levels are highest.
 This commitment to inclusion is one of the cornerstones of GP’s investment strategy.